-While I was at the Ratu Bagus ashram, in Bali, we used to sing this mantra during all our shaking meditations.
-A friend of mine from the ashram gave me a piece of paper with this text on it that I kept.
+The Gayatri Mantra has been a huge part of my spiritual practice for years now.
+A friend of mine gave me a piece of paper with this text on it that I kept.
 I found it again in my papers and decided I would share this text from Linda @ intuitive flow.

 You will also find the chanted mantra x108 times of course, here!

 Aum Bhur Bhuva Svaha, Tat Savitur Varenyam, Bhargo Devasya Dhimahi, Dhiyo Yo Naha Prachodayat